pappyangel/APIOne/README.md

 # dev branch notes for MCAPS Deployment 7-2024

-changes tracked for move to new Azure subscription upgrade to .net 8
+changes tracked for move to new Azure subscription \
+upgrade to .net 8

+Key Vault Secrets User - RBAC Permissions to read key vault

 # Release 3.0